Godin joins Atleti's growing injury list

 Watch LaLiga LIVE on beIN SPORTS

-Godin, who has been linked with a move to Inter, was forced off at half-time of Atletico's 2-0 home win against Getafe on Sunday (AEDT).
+Godin, who has been linked with a move to Inter, was forced off at half-time of Atletico's 2-0 home win against Getafe on Sunday (NZDT).

 Atleti hosts Juventus in the first leg of its UEFA Champions League last-16 tie on 21 February and it is unclear whether Godin will be available.